awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/attach_iam_role.md

 aws sts get-caller-identity
 ```

-The output assumed-role name should contain the name of the role.
+The output assumed-role name should contain the name of the role in the Arn field.

 ```
 {